PaulNorton/crowd-share/README.md

 # ![CrowdShare](media/promo.jpg)
-A senior thesis project where users can host an event and collect pictures posted with the event hashtag
+A python app where users can host an event and collect pictures posted with the event hashtag

 ### Dependencies: ###